home

 Vine Cottage, Woodgreen, Fordingbridge.
 1999

-The client wanted an extension to a house in a conservation area replacing an ugly flat roofed structure completed in the 1960s.
+The client wanted an extension to a seventeenth century house in a conservation area replacing an ugly flat roofed structure completed in the 1960s.
 Several applications had been made and refused by the planners before my involvement.

 Several commissions were received as a result of complete client satisfaction with the finished product.